NetSparkleUpdater/NetSparkle/README.md

 ## App cast

-The app cast is just an XML file.
+The app cast is just an XML or JSON file.
 It contains fields such as the title and description of your product as well as a definition per release of your software.

 We strongly recommend that you make use of the [netsparkle-generate-appcast](#install-appcast-generator-tool) tool to create (and later, re-create/update) the file because it can help take care of all signing requirements for you.